andrew01144/OPA-tips/Ubuntu-Draft.md

 > - Replicate configurations that ./INSTALL applies, but I don't have a list of what they are.
 Probably best not to do this automatically (as ./INSTALL does); simply describe the steps required to implement them.
 They inlcude:
 >   - Optionally allow non-root users to run opa admin commands.
 Should be handled by export OPA_UDEV_RULES=1 below.
 >   - Add memlock lines to /etc/security/limits.conf
+>     - Description in limits.conf is *User space Infiniband verbs require memlock permissions.
+If desired you can limit these permissions to the users permitted to use OPA and/or reduce the limits.
+Keep in mind this limit is per user (not per process)*.
+>     - When do you need user space verbs?
+Maybe for Lustre/BeeGFS/GPFS?
->   - Reserve some contexts (16?) for I/O - I don't know how to do that.
+>   - Reserve some contexts (16?) for I/O - I don't know how to do that, or when that is needed.
 >   - Anything else?

 ## Install the host stack